NicolasBoumal/manopt/auxiliaries/README.txt

-For more info or help: http://www.manopt.org
+For more info or help: http://www.manopt.org -- we are active on the forum!

 This version:
 Manopt 1.0.7, released August 12, 2014.